 The original Beetlejuice also stars Catherine O’Hara and Jeffrey Jones as Delia and Charles Deetz, who move into the Maitland’s old house and become terrorized by Betelgeuse.
-Winona Ryder plays their goth teenage daughter, Lydia Deetz.
+Winona Ryder plays their goth teenage daughter who become friends with the friendly Maitland ghosts, Lydia Deetz.
 So far, Michael and Winona are the two cast members set to return for Beetlejuice 2, according to Screen Rant.
-The film wouldn’t be possible without Betelgeuse himself, so thank god Michael’s coming back!
+The film wouldn’t be possible without Betelgeuse himself, so thank goodness Michael’s coming back!
 Winona, who currently stars in Netflix’s Stranger Things, had previously expressed interest in starring in a Beetlejuice sequel.
 “I love Lydia Deetz so much.
 She was such a huge part of me,” Winona told The Daily Beast in 2013.
 “I would be really interested in what she is doing 27 years later.”

 The Link to the Original ‘Beetlejuice’

-The original Beetlejuice was a huge hit at the time of its 1988 release.
-Michael McDowell and Warren Skaaren wrote the screenplay, while Tim directed.
-The movie won the Academy Award for Best Makeup.
-Its success spawned numerous offshoots, starting with an animated TV series that ran on ABC, and then Fox, from 1989 to 1991.
+Michael McDowell and Warren Skaaren wrote the screenplay for the original Beetlejuice, while Tim directed.
+The movie was a huge hit after its 1998 release and even won the Academy Award for Best Makeup in 1999.
+Its success spawned numerous offshoots, starting with an animated TV series of the same name that ran on ABC, and then Fox, from 1989 to 1991.
 Tim produced the project.
 Then, several Beetlejuice video games were released, starting in 1990.
 The popular film was also adapted into a Broadway stage musical that opened in April 2019.
 The show closed in March 2020 due to the COVID-19 pandemic, but reopened at the Marquis Theatre in April 2022.

 No plot details have been revealed for Beetlejuice 2.
-The sequel will probably take place many years after the events of the first film.
-Spoiler alert: Beetlejuice ended with the Deetzes and Maitlands living in the home harmoniously, while Betelgeuse ends up in the after-life waiting room and gets his head shrunk by a witch doctor.
+It would make sense for the sequel to take place many years after the events of the first film.
+Spoiler alert: Beetlejuice ended with the Deetzes and Maitlands living in the home harmoniously, while Betelgeuse ends up in the afterlife waiting room and gets his head shrunk by a witch doctor.

 It’s been a long road to Beetlejuice 2.
-Plans for the sequel began in 1990, when Tim hired Jonathan Gems to write a second movie called Beetlejuice Goes Hawaiian.
+Plans for the sequel began in 1990, when Tim hired Jonathan Gems to write a second movie called Beetlejuice Goes Hawaiian, per Screen Rant.
 It would’ve focused on the Deetzes moving to Hawaii, where they are haunted by a spirit.
 Michael and Winona agreed to the sequel, however, Tim became distracted with directing Batman Returns, which starred Michael as the iconic caped-crusader.
 Beetlejuice Goes Hawaiian was eventually shelved entirely by 1997.